sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-03/module-01/readme.md

 agent[:skills] #=> ["hand to hand combat", "marksmanship", "espionage"]
 ```

-##Objects (10m)
+## Objects

-- Everything in Ruby is an Object; however, we almost never use plain vanilla Objects because there are more sophisticated implementations of them such a `String`, `Array`, `Integer`, and `Hash`.
+Everything in Ruby is an Object; however, we almost never use plain vanilla Objects because there are more sophisticated implementations of them such a `String`, `Array`, `Integer` and `Hash`.

-- Different objects provide different types of functionality for storing data and performing behaviors.
+Different objects provide different types of functionality for storing data and performing behaviors.
 However, for more complex applications, classes (a certain kind of object) are used to model real-world interactions.

 **Challenge:**
 How can we prove that the Hash we just created inherited from `Basic Object`?

 *Hint:* use the `#is_a?` method

-###Class Inheritance Tree
+### Class Inheritance Tree

 ![Class inheritance](http://i.stack.imgur.com/rvcEi.png)

-##Classes (10m)
+##Classes

 **Challenge:**
 How do we create a class in Ruby?

-Goal: Let's create a Car that goes "Vroom" when it's first *initialized*
+Goal: Let's create a Car that goes "Putt-Putt" when it's first *initialized*

 *Refresher: Classes are datatypes used to create more data.
 They are analogous to constructors in JavaScript.*

-##Attributes (10m)
+## Attributes

 What should we do if we want to set attributes on the car, such as a paint color and year?